-If you have experienced water damage and you are researching to find the right company to provide emergency services for your water damage, you’ve come to the perfect location.
+If you have experienced water damage and you are researching to find the right company to provide emergency services for your water damage, you’ve come to the right location.
 We understand that experiencing water damage can be tough, but rest assured, you’ve selected the right people to do the job.
-This is your water reduction, however, for CPR Carpet Cleaning, this is a process we have done millions of times.
-Years of experience in assisting families and individuals and returning offices and homes back to normal just like you to make us the best option for emergency services.
-The following information is a checklist of items that might have to be done to restore and protect your property and a brief description of why they need to be accomplished.
+This is your water reduction for CPR Carpet Cleaning, this is a process.
+Years of experience in assisting families and individuals and returning offices and homes back to normal just like you to make us the best choice for emergency services.
+The following information is a checklist of items that might have to be done to restore and protect your property and a brief description of why they ought to be done.
 Leaking pipes!

 While not all the items will employ, this information can allow you to understand the procedures to restore your house or business.
 Our water damage mitigation specialist will help you through this list.

-A thorough examination using specialized moisture-detection meters, probes and sensors to determine the extent of the damage enables us to form the most effective strategy for returning your house to normal as soon as possible.
+A comprehensive examination using specialized moisture-detection meters, probes and sensors to determine the extent of the damage enables us to form the most effective plan for returning your house to normal as soon as possible.

 Wet insulation, framing and stored contents might have to be treated or protected.

-Basements need to be inspected to plan appropriate drying procedures for possible water seepage.
+Basements will need to be inspected to plan appropriate drying procedures for potential water seepage.

 Ductwork will be inspected for water intrusion throughout affected areas including floor vents.

-Water may seep into crawlspaces and if left unattended, might cause further damage.
+Water may seep into crawlspaces and if left unattended, might cause additional damage.
 Wet insulation and framing might have to be treated.

 We not only protect items from further harm, we create a more efficient environment for faster, more complete drying.
-Protecting your contents may include setting up items on blocks, moving items into another area, or moving them off.
+Protecting your contents may include moving items setting items up on blocks, or moving them off.

-Under certain circumstances, we can leave the pad in place to dry.
+Under certain conditions, we can leave the pad in place to dry.

-This is done to prevent further damage to your carpet and environment.
+This is done in order to prevent additional damage to your carpet and environment.

-Pad removal may be required to prevent additional damage, prevent microbial growth, and create a better environment for dehumidification.
+Pad removal may be required to prevent additional damage, prevent bacterial growth, and create a better environment for dehumidification.

-Dry in place or remove (Your tile flooring is not restorable or it is more cost-effective to remove it then dry it in place.)
+Dry in place or remove (Your tile flooring isn’t restorable or it is more cost-effective to remove it then dry it in place.)

 Dry in place or remove (Trapped moisture might not dry and could harm the sub-floor.)